philipHinch/phils-recipes/README.md

 # Phil's Recipes

-This is my very first **React** project and is a remake of the Vanilla JavaScript [My Foods App](https://github.com/philipHinch/my-foods-app).
+This is my very first **React** project and is a remake of my Vanilla JavaScript [My Foods App](https://github.com/philipHinch/my-foods-app).

 Here you can search your favourite meals and filter them by category.